Walter Thurmond: College career

 Thurmond played football and ran track at the University of Oregon from 2005 to 2009.
 He became a starter as a redshirt freshman in 2006, earning honorable mention for the all-Pac-10 team.
 Thurmond III once again was awarded an honorable mention all-Pac-10 in 2007.
 After battling injuries in 2008, Thurmond III finished with 5 interceptions, along with one in the 2008 Holiday Bowl.

 On September 26 against Cal, Thurmond III was hurt and did not return after a hit to the knee on the opening kickoff return.
 It was later determined that Thurmond III had torn three ligaments in his knee, and would miss the remainder of the 2009 season.

 Professional career

 Seattle Seahawks

 Thurmond was drafted by the Seattle Seahawks in the fourth round (111th overall) of the 2010 NFL draft.
 He was signed to a contract on June 17, 2010.
 He was expected to replace Kelly Jennings as the starting corner for the 2011 season.

 On October 24, 2011, Thurmond was placed on injured reserve with a broken fibula and high ankle sprain, ending his season.
-On November 24, 2013, Thurmond was suspended for four games for violating the NFL's policy on substance abuse.